-All revenue raised from the CWMS service charge must be used to cover the cost to the Council of establishing, operating, maintaining, improving, and replacing the service (including future capital works).
+All revenue raised from the CWMS service charge must be used to cover the cost to the Council of establishing, operating, maintaining, improving, and replacing (including by future capital works) the service.
 The service charge for CWMS is calculated using the Local Government Association's Code for Establishing and Applying Property Units for the Imposition of Annual Services Charges for CWMS.